sebojanko/TerminalRSS/README.md

 ### Using

-Use the arrow keys to move through the UI, exit with `q`, enter link in Firefox with `Enter`
+Use the arrow keys to move through the UI, exit with `q`, open link in Firefox with `Enter`

 ### Add RSS feeds